-Dear <<first_name>> <<middle_name>> <<last_name>> <<suffix>>:
+Dear <<first name>> <<middle name>> <<last name>> <<suffix>>:

-Quality CPR Care LLC dba American CPR Care Association ("ACCA") writes to make you aware of a recent incident that could potentially involve your personal information.
+CPR AED Course LLC dba American Health Care Academy ("AHCA") writes to make you aware of a recent incident involving your personal information.
 This letter provides information about the incident, our response, and resources available to you to help protect your information from potential misuse, should you feel it necessary to do so.

 What Happened?
 On November 29, 2020, we were alerted to unusual activity related to certain of our customers' payment cards.
 We immediately commenced an investigation, working with third party forensic investigators, to assess the nature and scope of the activity.
 The investigation determined the existence of a webshell with the capability of accessing information stored in our environment.
 While the investigation could not confirm whether personal information was compromised as a result of this incident, this possibility could not be ruled out.
 Therefore, in an abundance of caution, we undertook a comprehensive review of the information residing in our database to confirm the types of information within the database and the individuals to whom the information related.
-This review was completed on January 15, 2021, and we determined that certain of your personal information was stored within the impacted database.
+This review was completed on January 15, 2021, and we determined that certain of your personal information was stored within the impacted account.

 What Information Was Involved?
 Our investigation determined that your first and last name, as well as your debit or credit card number, temporarily resided in the potentially impacted database.
-At the time of the incident ACCA stored customer payment card information in our database for approximately 24 hours after a transaction for quality assurance purposes.
+At the time of the incident AHCA stored customer payment card information in our database for approximately 24 hours after a transaction for quality assurance purposes.
 However, as of December 16, 2020, we no longer temporarily store any payment card information.